jpype-project/jpype/doc/userguide.rst

 Java synchronization support can be split into 2 categories.
 The first is the **synchronized** keyword, both as prefix on a method and as a block inside a method.
-The second arre the different methods available on the Object class (**notify, notifyAll, wait**).
+The second are the different methods available on the Object class (**notify, notifyAll, wait**).

 To support the **synchronized** functionality, jpype defines a method called